Ysmidhun/bot/README.md

 # _[How to use?
 Documentation](https://github.com/souravkl11/raganork-md/wiki/Raganork-Documentation)_

 # You can also use as a BGM bot.
-[Click here](https://github.com/souravkl11/raganork-md/wiki/Docs#how-to-set-up-bgm-bot)